OpenBuildings/asset-merger/README.md

 Define the environments that will have a merged version of the assets.
 This can either be an array or a single environment constant.

 __folder__:
 The URL to the folder that will contain the assets.
-Will be automatically generated if it's not present in the filesystem.
+Will be automatically generated if it's not present in the file system.
 Must be inside DOCROOT.

 __load_paths__:
 Where to search for files.
-The css and js files have different directories.
+The CSS and JS files have different directories.
 Each can be an array of directories.

 __processor__:
 The default processor to be used on each type.
-This can be overriden for any individual file.
+This can be overridden for any individual file.

 Engines
 -------

 The assets class does some processing of the files based on the filename extension.
-For example if the file ends with .less it will be put through the lessphp processor, And if it ends with php - through raw php.
+For example if the file ends with .less it will be put through the LESSPHP processor, And if it ends with PHP - through raw PHP.
 You can also chain Engines so

 	main.css.less.php

-Will first pass it through php then through lessphp
+Will first pass it through PHP then through LESSPHP

 __Available engines__ :